MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 For more information, see [how to manage user assigned managed identities in Microsoft Entra ID](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).

 You can associate as many user assigned managed identities as you want to an instance of Azure Database for PostgreSQL flexible server.
-However, once you assign at least one, you're allowed to remove them all but one.

 ## [Portal](#tab/portal-associate)